stevencc92/healthcare-waste-audit/README.md

 - `reflections.md` – Broader implications for accountability and metrics

 ### Tools Used
-This project emphasizes analytical reasoning and system evaluation.
+This project prioritizes analytical reasoning over technical execution.
+The failure identified exists at the system design level, before any data analysis tool could help.
-No SQL queries or datasets were required.

 ---